vipin030/Angular4.NetMVC/README.md

 SEO Implimentation:

-We can add SEO support to the project by adding the following things.
+If you want to add SEO support to the project please follow below procedure.

     1) we need to pre render the app before pushing to the client using platform-server package which is needed for server side rendering. npm install --save @angular/platform-server @angular/animations